mmmuscus/Shadow-Functions-Engine/README.md

 * **bXCol:** The x coordinate of the second point.
 * **bYRow:** The y coordinate of the second point.

-**How it's done & notes:** It can be proven that the operations I'm doing with thoose variables produce the desired values (for an explanation click [here](https://www.khanacademy.org/math/algebra/two-var-linear-equations/writing-slope-intercept-equations/v/equation-of-a-line-3) and for an explanation of the line formula the engine uses click [here](#324-line)).
+**How it's done & notes:** It can be proven that the operations I'm doing with those variables produce the desired values (for an explanation click [here](https://www.khanacademy.org/math/algebra/two-var-linear-equations/writing-slope-intercept-equations/v/equation-of-a-line-3) and for an explanation of the line formula the engine uses click [here](#324-line)).
 It should be noted that the second point's coordinates are set as integers, this is because I use this function to cast lines from the player to the edges of objects, and the edges of the objects are always integers (for further information about this click [here](#2232-further-ramblings-about-the-coordinate-system)).
 #### 3.4.5.7. isUnderLine
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp